agmcfarland/GeneGrouper/README.md

                      inspect specific group.
 Use tree for a phylogenetic tree of representative seed sequencess.
 Default=main --group_label      The integer identifier of the group you wish to inspect.
-Default=-1 --image_format     Choices: [png,svg].
+Default=-1 --image_format     Choices: [png, svg].
 Output image format.
 Use svg if you want to edit the images.
 Default=png.
   --tip_label_type   Choices: [full, group].
 Use full to include the sequence ID followed by group
                      ID.
 Use group to only have the group ID.
 Default=full